Efficient writing despite the subject?

 We all know that feeling.
 Sitting in front of the computer, or with a pen and paper in the hand, and sitting and sitting….

-Knowing the type of article you are about to write is already a real step forward in breaking down that block and that’s why we are dedicating this newsletter to the different types of articles frequently ordered over the Textbroker platform.
+Knowing the types of articles you are about to write is already a real step forward in breaking down that block.
+That’s why we are dedicating this newsletter to the different types of articles frequently ordered over the Textbroker platform.